-These ingrained human biases can literally kill your business, whether they are allowed to carry the day among your leaders or, worse, among the rest of your stakeholders.
+These ingrained biases can literally kill your business, when allowed to carry the day among your leaders or, worse, the rest of your stakeholders.
 Because they keep you and them from doing what you must, individually and collaboratively, to plan and adapt thoroughly and on time.

 The thing to grasp, worth repeating, is that the future will be dramatically different from the past we know and the present we master.
 The Next Wave, that is, is no joke.
-The 1.5-to-5°C Economy will, in fact, lead to a worse collapse than we're seeing with COVID, because climate events will compound and worsen continually through century's end as that temperature curve in the graph rises.
+COVID has given us but a taste.
+In the 1.5-to-5°C Economy, climate events (including pandemics) will compound and worsen continually through century's end as temperatures continue to rise.
 You and every stakeholder must keep that curve in mind at all times.
-We won't have breaks between events to recover and restore normalcy, and your response must be such as to develop a different skill set, which McKinsey alludes to in this analysis.
+We won't have breaks between events to recover and restore normalcy, and your response must be such as to develop a different skill set, which McKinsey alludes to in this analysis:

 "Our approach to the hardest problems—and the anxiety those problems create—is fundamentally misdirected.
 We typically fall back on our standard operating procedures...respond to uncertainty with analysis...look for leaders who know the way and offer some assurance of predictability.
 We should [instead] broaden our range of interventions by breaking familiar patterns and using a new approach that expands our options."

-Easier said than done.
-Yes.
-True.
-But the alternative is to perish.
-So you have no choice if you want to be one of the brands left standing, and standing tall.
-And what is that new and truly different skill set and approach?
+Breaking familiar patterns and using a new approach that expands our options is precisely what Deep Adaptability does.
+And given the alternative, you really have no choice if you want to be one of the brands left standing, perhaps even standing tall.
+Which brings us to the different skill set you'll need, the "broader range of interventions."
 From the perspective of stakeholder management, aligned with the latest behavior science, it has three parts.

 First, redirect your and your stakeholders' behavior biases.
 The biases will be there.
-It's our nature.
+It's our nature as humans.
 Your job is to channel them in another direction.
 Clear the Ambiguity by painting a Future Picture in your/their thinking that allows everyone to truly see where we're going.
 Nurture a new sense of Optimism with a Hope Taxonomy built for the future we will actually have.
 Create the Bandwagon and movement within the company that your people will jump on and follow enthusiastically.
 And more.
+You have to work with and redirect the biases.
 That is precisely what our five-point org culture and communications suite, called FIVE TASKS, is designed to do.

 The second part is a mix of three old ones: agility, initiative and fearlessness.
 Talk about breaking free of familiar patterns!
-You know all too well the disruption created by today's far more numerous foreign competitors (thanks to globalization) and the dizzying pace of new technologies.
+You know all too well the disruption created by new foreign competitors you face every day, thanks to globalization, and the dizzying pace of disruptive new technologies, thanks to digitalization.
 Your business model may have adjusted to this constant change and threat environment, maybe even profiting from it.

 Perhaps you think climate disruption is comparable.
 But it is not.
 It's not even the same conversation.
 The net of those disruptions (competition and tech) is growth, and your job is to ride it.
 Climate's net effect is downward.
 As temperatures rise on that upward curve, economic activity takes an ever-worsening dive, not to recover until temperatures return to normal — sometime next century.

-First, redirect the biases.
+To recap, first you must redirect the biases.
 Then, ingrain the mindset.
-And then, the third part.
+But I did say there are three parts to the challenge of working with behavior science to make it successfully past the First Wave and through the Next Wave.
 This dramatically new future must be invented by someone.
 Maybe including you.
 So far, sustainability innovation has offered a glimpse into how exciting and game-changing this can be.
 As we extend that to adaptability innovation for the Next Wave...wow!
 Just imagine the possibilities.
-Part of our job is to help you identify the opportunities, but more so to create the culture where you and your own people become climate-literate enough and inventive enough to lead the world.
+Part of our job is to help you identify the opportunities, but more so to create the culture where you and your people become climate-literate enough and inventive enough to own the future and lead the world.

 The companies best suited for this kind of visionary Deep Adaptability leadership?
 YOU, the world's sustainability leaders.
 If you're part of the world's $35 trillion ESG investment market, even more so.
 Years of trying to solve climate change have given you the staff, DNA, strategic alignment, and vision to now simply add Deep Adaptability to your toolkit and get ready for what's coming.

 That's why you are our starting point, because you're ready to go and can accelerate the adaptation scale needed across the rest of society everywhere on the planet.
 That happens to be the grand social mission that stems from this thinking.
 For society to adapt, companies must adapt — one of the three pillars, along with governments and families.
-And when companies adapt, each one carries the potential of becoming Cypriana, the name we have given to a place ruled not just by planning, effectiveness and a bias-free mindset, but by solidarity, community and humanity.
-As Alex wrote in this recent column:
+And when companies adapt, each one carries the potential of becoming Cypriana, the name we have given to a place ruled not just by planning, effectiveness and a redirected-bias resilient mindset, but by solidarity, community and humanity.
+As I said in this recent column: